ivelaval/framework-sass-bem/README.md

 ## Contributing

 Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).
-Hundreds of developers have helped make the HTML5 Boilerplate what it is today.
+Hundreds of developers have helped make the ZERW css what it is today.

 =======
 zerw.css
 ========